Revisioning: investigating the future of CFCCA

 Like the socially engaged work which graces our gallery spaces, artist residencies and community projects, the organisation exists to challenge perceptions, cross perceived barriers, and question dominant cultural norms.
 It is now time for us to turn this enquiring nature inward, as we begin a process of revisioning that will bring open consultation and conversation to help shape the future of CFCCA.

-We envisage a public, artist and peer consultations programme which will consist of webinars, workshops and discussions.
-The content of these discussions will be announced across the next few months.
+It is our intention to audit our organisational process and structure from recruitment through to governance to ensure it is inclusive and fit for purpose and to deliver a public, artist and peer consultations programme which will consist of webinars, workshops and discussions.
 We are eager to address fundamental, systemic issues within the organisation and pressing challenges which the sector must respond to: race, gender and class equality; societal barriers for engagement; decolonisation and empowerment.

 This process will not happen overnight, and it will need space to flux as understanding and conversations develop.